Project Management Tools | You Really Can Know If Your Project Estimates Are Accurate

 3. Observe that when given the average to work with, teams will often make improvements that allow them to complete a task faster than the average assumed.
 Just about every team we’ve given the “average” amount of time to not only delivered on time, but did so with a remarkable increase in productivity and quality.

 Estimating might well be one of the most critical activities any manager will do on a project.
-Measuring the difference between your estimates and how you actually do, will allow you to know how well you are estimating.
-You know your project management tool estimating is working fairly well when the average time to complete a task or deliver a product matches closely the average estimate you made for those projects.
+Measuring the difference between our estimates and how we actually do will allow us to know how well we are estimating.
+We know our project management tool estimating is working fairly well when the average time to complete a task or deliver a product matches closely the average estimate we made for those projects.

-7 Responses to “You Really Can Know If Your Project Estimates Are Accurate”
+10 thoughts on “We Really Can Know If Our Project Estimates Are Accurate

 Bruce